Skip to main content

 • Brake warning on screen (rare, but possible)

-How to Check: You can visually inspect brake pads through the wheel spokes.
-The pad material should be at least 3-4mm thick.
+How to Check: Visually inspect brake pads through the wheel spokes.
+Pad material must be at least 3–4 mm thick.
 If you see bare metal or hear metal-on-metal, stop driving and replace immediately.

 What You'll Need